Skip to main content

 IconDescription

-Motion Stop button: LED is solid green when Dingo is able to drive and flashing green when the Dingo's motors are disengaged; pressing button toggles the motors between engaged and disengaged mode (further details in Motion Stop Buttons)
+Motion Stop button: LED is solid green when Dingo is able to drive and is flashing green when the Dingo's motors are disengaged; pressing button toggles the motors between engaged and disengaged mode (further details in Motion Stop Buttons); LED is not illuminated when connected to DC shore power or to the wired charger (as the robot is prevented from moving in this state)

 Comms indictor: LED is solid green when communication between the MCU and computer has been established and LED is off otherwise